Wendy Anderson, wife of Arkansas State coach, dies

 JONESBORO, Ark.
-(AP) — Wendy Anderson, the wife of Arkansas State coach Blake Anderson, has died after a two-year fight with breast cancer.
+(AP) — Wendy Anderson, the wife of Arkansas State football coach Blake Anderson, has died after a two-year fight with breast cancer.

 Blake Anderson says his wife died Monday night, just hours after the school announced he would be taking a leave of absence.
 He said on Twitter : “She passed as peacefully & gracefully as you could ever hope.”